chrisvrose/jack/README.md

 ## Files to care about

 ALL.
 I add only files that are required.
+Except for those suffixed with .old, do whatever you want with them.

 ## How do I get set up?